Victoria, or “VIC” as many call it, is a state in southeast Australia.

 Thinking of doing an extreme 4x4 driving experience with Ragged Edge 4x4 in Lara, Victoria?
 Here, I share my experience and everything you should know before you go.

-Looking for the best things to do in Melbourne on a rainy day?
-Here are our top 10 indoor activities in Melbourne that both travellers and locals can enjoy!
+The 10 best things to do in Melbourne when it's raining, including a wide selection of indoor activities in Melbourne for both travellers and locals.

 In this article, I share the top things to see and do along the Great Ocean Road and 5 awesome Melbourne to Great Ocean Road Tours for solo travellers and couples.
 Click here to read more.